nathants/libaws/readme.md

 * A Python file.

-* A regular Go file.
-Libaws builds the complete Go package in that file's directory.
+* A Go file.
+Libaws builds its complete package.

-* An ECR container URI ending in an immutable `@sha256:` digest with 64 lowercase hexadecimal characters.
-Tags and unqualified repository URIs are rejected.
+* An ECR container URI ending in `@sha256:` followed by 64 lowercase hexadecimal characters.

 * Schema: